This is a note from John Razsa regarding 16N and 17N and a potential bid for Nationals in Dallas.

 17 National and 16 National

-With this known, we want you to know that Maine Juniors and the respective coaches, Diane Newell and Tori Huntley, will do our utmost to support the goals of these teams to win a bid and go to Indy.
+With this known, we want you to know that Maine Juniors and the respective coaches, Jenn Bayley and Tori Huntley, will do our utmost to support the goals of these teams to win a bid and go to Dallas.